Context-Dependent Affordance Computation in Vision-Language Models: Results

 This represents an extremely large effect ($|d| > 0.8$ is conventionally ``large''), indicating that the departure from equal overlap/difference is not merely statistically detectable but practically massive.

-\textbf{Variance Explained}.
-The word-level Jaccard coefficient of $0.0946$ implies that context-invariant signal constitutes less than $10\%$ of functional scene description.
-Equivalently, context explains approximately $90\%$ of the variance in affordance vocabulary---an effect size rarely observed in cognitive studies.
+\textbf{Lexical Drift Magnitude}.
+The word-level Jaccard coefficient of $0.0946$ implies that context-invariant signal constitutes less than $10\%$ of functional scene description: context shifts change roughly $90\%$ of the affordance vocabulary.
+This is a set-overlap measure, not a variance decomposition; the corresponding variance-explained figure is $\eta^2 \approx 0.26$ (Section~\ref{sec:stochastic}).

 \textbf{Tucker Decomposition Variance}.
 The three-factor Tucker decomposition explains $46.6\%$ of total tensor variance.
 While substantial, this suggests additional latent structure exists beyond the three interpretable dimensions identified.
 The dominant factors (Dim$_2$: Culinary, Dim$_3$: Access) each explain approximately $49\%$ of the captured variance, indicating highly structured context effects rather than diffuse variation.